-&#8220;For there would be needed, in order to renew this ministry, &#8216;a divine act, a creative act, similar to that by which it was in the first instance founded.&#8217; Behold, then, a christian church crushed under the weight of a divine and always inviolable right, without authority to exercise any discipline upon an unfaithful ministry, although she is invested with an imperishable priesthood.
+"For there would be needed, in order to renew this ministry, 'a divine act, a creative act, similar to that by which it was in the first instance founded.'
+Behold, then, a Christian church crushed under the weight of a divine and always inviolable right, without authority to exercise any discipline upon an unfaithful ministry, although she is invested with an imperishable priesthood.
 But Catholicism has not gone so far; it has suspended priests, bishops, popes.
 Besides, have you well considered?
 This divine right of the office, you recognize it even in your hypothesis of an unworthy ministry!
-This &#8216;instrument of a pernicious and poisonous doctrine,&#8217; it is God who has set it up!
+This 'instrument of a pernicious and poisonous doctrine,' it is God who has set it up!
 Therefore, it remains inviolable!
-It is exactly the principle on which an Alexander Borgia could be, by his office, as infallible a pontiff as if he had been a saint, and I am not unaware that something of this superstitious regard for a lying title has been perpetuated even in the bosom of Protestantism.&#8221;
+It is exactly the principle on which an Alexander Borgia could be, by his office, as infallible a pontiff as if he had been a saint, and I am not unaware that something of this superstitious regard for a lying title has been perpetuated even in the bosom of Protestantism."

-&#8220;Finally, there is another consequence of these views which we should be unwilling to admit.
-The author, resting on a more than doubtful interpretation of some passages of scripture, believes he finds there a *monarchical* government for each flock, concentrated in the person of the pastor alone, though he ought to endeavour to utilize the religious elements which he meets with among the faithful.
-Monarchy, absolute monarchy! &#8230; I greatly fear it would soon be a mere pope.
+"Finally, there is another consequence of these views which we should be unwilling to admit.
+The author, resting on a more than doubtful interpretation of some passages of scripture, believes he finds there a *monarchical* government for each flock, concentrated in the person of the pastor alone though he ought to endeavour to utilize the religious elements which he meets with among the faithful.
+Monarchy, absolute monarchy! ...
+I greatly fear it would soon be a mere pope.
 The poor heart of man and experience are at hand, let them be interrogated!
-I need no other proof, without reckoning that here again universal priesthood is found pitiably banished in &#8216;the cloudy regions of abstractions.&#8217;&#8221;
+I need no other proof, without reckoning that here again universal priesthood is found pitiably banished in 'the cloudy regions abstractions.'"

-Such is the language of an article which does its best to praise the &#8220;Examination.&#8221;{pb 14}
+Such is the language of an article which does its best to praise the "Examination."

-<ul>Section 2

-Our Duty to Judge the Principles of the &#8220;Examination.&#8221;

-</ul>
+{14}

+SECTION 2 -- OUR DUTY TO JUDGE THE PRINCIPLES OF THE "EXAMINATION"

-The author of the &#8220;Examination,&#8221; acknowledging as &#8220;eternal truths&#8221; the principles I have put forth; the connection between gifts and offices in apostolic times having already been clearly established in my previous writings; the &#8220;Archives&#8221; having taken care to give warning that, in his ecclesiastical principle, the author of the &#8220;Examination&#8221; went farther than Catholicism itself; the application of this principle to justify the present institution being founded on a more than doubtful interpretation of some passages of scripture; universal priesthood being again, in the judgment of the &#8220;Archives,&#8221; pitiably banished in the cloudy regions of abstraction, I might think myself absolved, as far as concerns the theses of the &#8220;Examination,&#8221; from the fatigues of controversy.
+The author of the "Examination," acknowledging as "eternal truths" the principles I have put forth; the connection between gifts and offices in apostolic times having already been clearly established in my previous writings; the "Archives" having taken care to give warning that, in his ecclesiastical principle, the author of the "Examination" went farther than Catholicism itself; the application of this principle to justify the present institution being founded on a more than doubtful interpretation of some passages of scripture; universal priesthood being again, in the judgment of the "Archives," pitiably banished in the cloudy regions of abstraction, I might think myself absolved, as far as concerns the theses of the "Examination," from the fatigues of controversy.
 But, as these views are used as a support in the endeavour to embarrass the path of faith, it is good that the sheep of Jesus should not be seduced; and, in order to spare them the dangers of a wrong path, charity demands that these things should be carefully passed under judgment.